Suppenterrine/Suppenterrine/README.md

 - 👋 Hi, I’m @Suppenterrine
-- 🌱 I’m coding mostly in python and javascript
+- 🌱 I’m coding mostly in Python and Javascript
+- 🍂 Currently learning Rust

 A very important thing to me is: ☕